LNikolov01/Handwritten_Digit_Recognition/README.md

 ```

 ### 📈 Training Performance Graphs
-Below are the training accuracy and loss plots:
+Below are the training accuracy and loss plots of the model:

 ![Loss and Accuracy Plots](models/loss_accuracy_graph.png)